ibm-cloud-docs/power-iaas/pricing.md

   - Data volumes: 235 GB
   - Image volumes: 200 GB
   - Deployed VMs: 160 GB

+## Pricing for VPN connection
+{: #pricing-vpn}

+When you use a VPN connection, you are billed monthly.

+IBM charges with the base price hourly per connection.
+The base price varies per geography.
+So if you use one vpn connection that is active for a month, the monthly bill would be $base price X (24 hours X 30 days).

 ## End of billing
 {: #pricing-end-billing}